 The Apple Magic Mouse 2 has great build quality.
 It appears well-built, made of aluminum and acrylic.
 The feet on the bottom are well-made and solid, but they don't slide very well when used on a mouse pad.

 Unfortunately, the Apple Magic Mouse 2 has mediocre ergonomics.
 It isn't well-suited for traditional palm grips, and can only be used comfortably with a fingertip grip, even if you have small hands.
+If you want a mouse with better ergonomics, check out the Razer Pro Click.

 This mouse supports Bluetooth and has a built-in rechargeable battery.
 It can't be used wired, as the charging port is underneath the mouse, which is a bit of a strange design.
 It automatically turns off after a period of inactivity, so you don't have to worry about turning it off.